IF3059 - Social Issues in Context: Text to Essay (2018/19)

 On successful completion of this module students will be able to:

-1. Produce an effective academic essay in the Social Sciences or Humanities.
+1. Write an effective discursive academic essay in the Social Sciences.

-5. Plan, draft, edit and improve the academic essay in response to feedback
+3. Plan, draft, edit and improve an academic essay in response to feedback

-Formative assessment will take place throughout the module.
+Formative assessment will take place throughout the module via essay planning and drafting.

 Summative assessment will consist of: